protz/dagstuhl-rust-2025/2-Proposal.md

 analysis specialists.
 Notably, not a single talk at RustConf mentioned the word "formal".

-On the research side, there is RustVerify, a workshop with no proceedings traditionally associated with ETAPS.
+On the research side, there is RustVerify, a workshop with no proceedings, traditionally associated with ETAPS.
 However, RustVerify follows a traditional conference format, meaning that the presentations are very static, and leave few opportunities for interactions in small groups with measurable outcomes.